 Recruiting and Training Adopters to Meet the Needs of Adopted Children

-- found new homes with adoptive families for 22 children, all aged between 1 and 9 years old.
+- found new homes with adoptive families for 19 children

 Reducing the Impact of Early Trauma